 - 1. Ensure that the system, patch, kernel and other requirements are met.
-These are listed in the Oracle Fusion Middleware Installation Guide for Web Tier in the Oracle Fusion Middleware documentation library for the platform and version you are using. - 2.
-Oracle HTTP Server is installed on port 7777 by default.
+These are listed in the Oracle Fusion Middleware Installation Guide for Oracle Web Tier in the Oracle Fusion Middleware documentation library for the platform and version you are using. - 2.
+If you plan on provisioning the Oracle HTTP Sever on shared storage, ensure that the appropriate shared storage volumes are mounted on WEBHOST1 and WEBHOST2 as described in Section 2.4, "Shared Storage and Recommended Directory Structure."

+3. Oracle HTTP Server is installed on port 7777 by default.
 Ensure that ports 7777, 8889, and 4443 are not in use by any service on WEBHOST1 or WEBHOST2 by issuing these commands for the operating system you are using: